 “Forgive me, Master Grey,” I sayt, “I know nowt of papists.”

 “Then I will tell you.
-For henceforth, my young friend, you will watch papists as you never learnt to watch a mouse, and keep your newes for me.”
+For henceforth, my young friend, you will watch papists as you never learnt to watch a mouse, and you will keep your newes for me.”

 The “strange tongue” Grey speaks is Spanish: De noche todos los gatos son pardos.
 Fears of a Spanish/Catholic invasion (the “wicked papistical men”) were rife well before the Spanish Armada set sail in 1588.